 Most suppliers expect the final head count at least two weeks before the wedding.

-On top of this, you can also help the bride to address the envelopes for the invitations, or to stick postage stamps onto them.
+On top of this specific maid of honor task, you can also help the bride to address the envelopes for the invitations, or to stick postage stamps onto them, if this needs to be done.

-Pro Tip: Avoid the confusion, and let everyone know you’re in charge of the guest list, and that you will ask when you need the assistance for RSVPs.
+Pro Tip: Avoid the confusion, and let everyone involved in the wedding planning aspect know you’re in charge of the guest list, and that you will ask when you need the assistance for RSVP handling.

 The bride and groom are already dealing with so much, that guests shouldn’t phone them with a billion questions each day.